GeorgeWebDevCy/taxnexcy/readme.txt

 authentication token is required.

 == Changelog ==
+= 1.7.76 =
+* Ensure custom PDF template is used via TemplateManager settings.
+* Bump PDF helper to version 1.1.8.

+= 1.7.75 =
+* Load a custom template for generated PDFs so style changes are reflected.
+* Bump PDF helper to version 1.1.7.

 = 1.7.74 =
 * Replace user and dynamic smartcodes inside generated PDFs.
 * Apply form colours and titles to PDF output.